HMS Thetis (1846): Service history

 Thetis was designed by Read, Chatfield and Creuze and she was the only ship of her class, which was approved on 16 March 1843.
 With the approval of the final order Thetis was laid down at Devonport Dockyard on 2 December 1844.
 She was launched on 21 August 1846 and duly commissioned for service on 30 December 1846, having cost £40,605, this rising to £51,926 to have her fitted for sea.
 In February 1847 she ran aground at Lisbon, Portugal, and was ordered to Plymouth, Devon for repairs.
-From 3 July 1850 to February 1854, her captain was Augustus Leopold Kuper.
+From 3 July 1850 to February 1854, her captain was Augustus Kuper.
 Kuper commissioned her at Plymouth.
 On 24 September 1850, Thetis ran aground at Redden Point, Devon.
 She was refloated and towed in to Plymouth Sound by HMS Confiance.
 Kuper subsequently sailed her to the south-east coast of America and then the Pacific.
 Kuper Island, one of the Gulf Islands in the Strait of Georgia, off the east coast of Vancouver Island, is named for him after he surveyed the area from 1851–53.
 A nearby island is named Thetis Island and several other localities on Vancouver Island are named after the ship, including Thetis Lake, Thetis Cove, Thetis Crescent and Thetis Lane.

 After nine years of service she was disarmed and given to the Prussian Government in exchange for two steam gunboats on 12 January 1855.
 She was used by the Prussians as a training ship for cabin boys and naval cadets.
 By 1867, the ship was serving as an artillery training ship.
 Numbered among her cadets at this time was the future grand admiral Alfred von Tirpitz; also serving aboard her during this time were Lieutenant Commanders Eduard von Knorr and Max von der Goltz, both future admirals.
 After serving in the successive navies of the emerging German state, Thetis was stricken from the navy list on 28 November 1871.
 Her internal equipment was removed and she served as a coal hulk at Kiel, eventually being broken up there in 1894–95.